 The Definitive Silk Road Tour

-This thrilling, two-month tailor-made Silk Road tour will take you from the buzz of downtown Tbilisi to the to the balmy shores of Iran’s Gulf of Hormuz.
-Along the way, you will encounter the snow-streaked peaks of Kyrgyzstan’s ‘Heavenly Mountains’, the arid deserts of Iran’s Dasht-e-Lut and the breath-taking cities of Samarkand and Bukhara.
+This thrilling, two-month tailor-made Silk Road tour will take you from the buzz of downtown Tbilisi to the balmy shores of Iran’s Gulf of Hormuz.
+Along the way, you’ll encounter the snow-streaked peaks of Kyrgyzstan’s ‘Heavenly Mountains’, the arid deserts of Iran’s Dasht-e-Lut and the breathtaking cities of Samarkand and Bukhara.

 With everything from high-altitude to high-culture, this bespoke itinerary has been designed to stretch the imagination and really get under the skin of these diverse Silk Road nations.

-This is a sample itinerary, designed to give you an idea of the sort of Silk Road odyssey we can design.
-These ambitious trips are our specialty – and your chance to feel like a modern day Marco Polo.
+These ambitious, bespoke trips are our speciality – and your chance to feel like a modern day Marco Polo.